sf-wdi-24/modules/how-tos/rails/heroku-rails-postgres/readme.md

 ## Before You Do Anything

 1. Make sure your app is under version control with `git`.
 If you're not sure if your project is under version control yet, you definitely haven't been committing often enough.
 Run `git status` to check if your project directory is a git repo.
-If not, run `git init` to make it into one, then commit everything you have so far.
+If not, run `git init` to make it into one, then commit everything you have so far. **If you have any secret keys (such as API keys), <a href="https://github.com/bkeepers/dotenv" target="_blank">hide them in environment variables</a> before committing!**

 2. If you haven't already, sign up for a <a href="https://www.heroku.com" target="_blank">Heroku account</a>.